russell-n/theape/ape/plugins/base_plugin.rst

 `configspec_source`
 +++++++++++++++++++

 This is the source that will be used by ConfigObj to validate the configuration.
 It can be a string, list of strings, or anything that's accepted by ConfigObj -- but it will be converted by the BaseConfiguration so a string would likely be the best form (BaseConfiguration will also split the string into a list of lines for you).
 It's meant to have at least a `plugin` option and/or an `updates_section` option defined, everything else is up to the plugin.
+A list of the functions that you can put in the configspec is listed in the `Validate <http://configobj.readthedocs.org/en/latest/validate.html#the-standard-functions>`_ documentation.
+And ConfigObj's documentation has more information about `using validation <http://configobj.readthedocs.org/en/latest/configobj.html#validation>`_.

 `plugin`
 ````````

-The `plugin` option is used to match the configuration-file section with the plugin implementation so it is required (but there's no way to enforce it within the configuration classes so the ApePlugin itself will raise an error when it's run and no `plugin` option is found).
+The `plugin` option is used to match the configuration-file section with the plugin implementation so it is required (but there's no way to enforce it within the configuration classes so the configurations will have to defer to the ApePlugin itself to raise an error when no `plugin` option is found).
 The value for the `plugin` option should be the name of the plugin class (it's what the :ref:`QuarterMaster <ape-plugins-quartermaster>` uses as the key to the dictionary returned by the :ref:`RyeMother <ape-infrastructure-rye-mother>`).

-.. '

 `updates_section`
 `````````````````

-The `updates_section` option is used to allow plugins to use other sections in the `PLUGINS` section of the configuration as a base and then override only some of the values.
-This way if some plugin is used multiple times (or more than one plugin shares the same configuration options) then one section can give the full configuration and the other section(s) can over-ride only the values that need to be changed.
+The `updates_section` option is used to point to a section to update.
+This is meant to allow plugins to use another section in the `PLUGINS` section of the configuration as a base and then override only some of the values.
+This way if some plugin is used multiple times (or more than one plugin shares the same configuration options) then one section can give the full configuration and the other section(s) can over-ride (or add) only the values that need to be changed.

 Example
 ```````